Palmer-Brandon Scholarship in the Humanities

 - One additional sample of the student’s research or creative activity

-Finalists will be notified and interviewed by the selection committee.
+Finalists may be interviewed by the selection committee.

 About the donors

-The Palmer-Brandon Prize is named for the late Ralph Graham Palmer, B.A.
+The Palmer-Brandon Scholarship is named for the late Ralph Graham Palmer, B.A.
 English 1928, of Washington, Indiana, and his wife, the late Barbara Brandon Palmer, B.A.
 Sociology and Economics 1933.

 - Kelly Compton, director of scholarships, 812-856-4414, firstname.lastname@example.org